 A financial system is a network of financial institutions – such as insurance companies, stock exchanges, and investment banks – that work together to exchange and transfer capital from one place to another.
 Through the financial system, investors receive capital to fund projects and receive a return on their investments.

-- A financial system can be perceived on a company, regional, and global scale, which facilitates the practice of exchanging funds between one entity to another.
+A financial system can be perceived on a company, regional, or global scale, which facilitates the practice of exchanging funds between one entity to another.

 Understanding Financial Systems

 Financial markets involve various players, including borrowers, lenders, and investors that negotiate loans for investment purposes.
 The borrowers and lenders tend to trade money in exchange for a return on the investment at some future date.
 Derivative instruments are also traded in the financial markets as well, which are contracts that are determined based on an underlying asset’s performance.